Genusbiz/docs/developers/how-to/json-web-tokens.md

 <b>createToken(headerAsJsonString, claimsAsJsonString, signatureAlgorithm, privateKey, expandKeyFromEnvironment)</b>

 ### Headers
+You may provide optional headers to the createToken function.
+One of these headers may be the x5c.

 #### What is x5c
-The "x5c" (X.509 certificate chain) Header Parameter contains the X.509 public key certificate or certificate chain [RFC5280] corresponding to the key used to digitally sign the JWS.
+The x5c field can be included in the JWT header, to provide a Self-contained JWT with token signing certificate details.
+The header contains the X.509 public key certificate or certificate chain [RFC5280] corresponding to the key used to digitally sign the JWS.
 The certificate or certificate chain is represented as a JSON array of certificate value strings.

+If the x5c is required, you'll need to copy the contents of the certificate.cert.pem file (generated in the ".p12 file bundle to RSA private key" section).
+Note that the x5c is an array and only the part within the -----BEGIN CERTIFICATE----- and -----END CERTIFICATE----- should be included (contratry to the private key where begin and end should be included).

 ### Claims
 The payload of the JWT contains claims.
 Claims are statements about an entity (typically, the user) and additional data.
 There are three types of claims: registered, public, and private claims.